-With Thanksgiving right around the corner, It’s time to start thinking desserts.
-As of right now, this Apple Cheddar Galette is pretty high on my list (I’ve already made it twice this week!).
+No matter what the season, there’s always a reason to start thinking about desserts.
+As of right now, this Apple Cheddar Galette is pretty high on my list (I've already made it twice this week!).
 The crust is made with Hickory Farms Farmhouse Cheddar and is filled with a trio of sliced apples – Gala, Granny Smith, and Golden Delicious.

 Galettes are by far my favorite when it comes to fruit-filled desserts.
 They are pretty much the same thing as a pie, except they are baked free-form on a sheet pan instead of in a dish.
 They also tend to have a higher crust-to-filling ratio, which I absolutely LOVE.

 Galettes are perfect for those (like me) who shudder at the thought of trying to get a pie crust into a pie tin.
 (Booooooooo) If you hate making pies but love eating them, this recipe is for you!

 Our Apple Cheddar Galette starts with Hickory Farms Farmhouse Cheddar.
 It's actually used two times in this recipe – once in the crust and then again as a cheesy bed for the apples to nestle in.
 I wasn't really sure what to think about cheddar cheese in a dessert but believe it or not, it's pretty darn AMAZING.